lowRISC/opentitan/hw/ip/spi_host/README.md

 The operation of the SPI_HOST IP proceeds in seven general steps.

 To initialize the IP:
-1. Program the {{< regref "CONFIGOPTS" >}} multi-register with the appropriate timing and polarity settings for each `csb` line.
+1. Program the {{#regref spi_host.CONFIGOPTS }} multi-register with the appropriate timing and polarity settings for each `csb` line.
 2. Set the desired interrupt parameters
 3. Enable the IP

 Then for each command:

-4. Load the data to be transmitted into the FIFO using the {{< regref "TXDATA" >}} memory window.
+4. Load the data to be transmitted into the FIFO using the {{#regref spi_host.TXDATA }} memory window.
-5. Specify the target device by programming the {{< regref "CSID" >}}
+5. Specify the target device by programming the {{#regref spi_host.CSID }}
-6. Specify the structure of the command by writing each segment into the {{< regref "COMMAND" >}} register
+6. Specify the structure of the command by writing each segment into the {{#regref spi_host.COMMAND }} register
-   - For multi-segment transactions, be sure to assert {{< regref "COMMAND.CSAAT" >}} for all but the last command segment
+   - For multi-segment transactions, be sure to assert {{#regref spi_host.COMMAND.CSAAT }} for all but the last command segment
-7. For transactions which expect to receive a reply, the data can then be read back from the {{< regref "RXDATA" >}} window.
+7. For transactions which expect to receive a reply, the data can then be read back from the {{#regref spi_host.RXDATA }} window.

 These latter four steps are then repeated for each command.
 Each step is covered in detail in the following sections.